 Scholarship is systematized knowledge that is accurate, authoritative, and thorough.
 Scholarship combines theoretical knowledge with practical applications.
 Scholars operate within communities of learning as peers, collaborators, mentors, and leaders who construct, critically examine, and reflect upon knowledge.
 Scholars seek out and explore multiple viewpoints, embracing diversity as it enriches their intellectual lives and positively impacts their professional performance.
 Scholars actively engage in a life-long learning process, continually acquiring, integrating, refining, and applying knowledge to achieve excellence in teaching and to improve P-16 student learning.

 Professionalism comprises a body of knowledge, a set of beliefs, an array of actions or behaviors, and ethical standards that members of a profession agree are the core of their practice.
-The professional educator demonstrates in-depth knowledge of a field of study and strives to meet its highest standards as represented by the Interstate Teacher Assessment and Support Consortium (InTASC) Principles, the National Board for Professional Teaching Standards (NBPTS) Core Propositions, the Council for the Accreditation of Educator Preparation (CAEP) Standards, the Georgia Professional Standards Commission Program Rules and Standards, the Council for the Accreditation of Counseling and Related Programs (CACREP) School Standards, the American School Counselor Association (ASCA) Standards, Professional Standards for Education Leaders (PSEL), and/or specialty association standards.
+The professional educator demonstrates in-depth knowledge of a field of study and strives to meet its highest standards as represented by the Interstate Teacher Assessment and Support Consortium (InTASC) Model Core Teaching Standards, the National Board for Professional Teaching Standards (NBPTS) Core Propositions, the Council for the Accreditation of Educator Preparation (CAEP) Standards, the Georgia Professional Standards Commission Program Rules and Standards, the Council for the Accreditation of Counseling and Related Programs (CACREP) School Standards, the American School Counselor Association (ASCA) Standards, Professional Standards for Education Leaders (PSEL), and/or specialty association standards.

 The professional educator is an active member in the learned societies, professional organizations that set the code of ethics and performance standards for their field.
 Ultimately, the professional educator is a scholar who models professionalism for students and fosters the development of the knowledge, skills, and dispositions in students which allow them to acquire, integrate, refine, and apply knowledge meaningfully throughout their lives.